valeriansaliou/vigil/README.md

 It is recommended to configure Vigil or Vigil Reporter to send frequent probe checks, as to ensure you are quickly notified when a service gets down (thus to reduce unexpected downtime on your services).

+## Hosted alternative to Vigil

+Vigil needs to be hosted on your own systems, and maintained on your end.
+If you do not feel like managing yet another service, [you may use Crisp Status instead](https://crisp.chat/en/status/).
+Crisp status is a direct port of Vigil to the Crisp customer support platform.
+Crisp Status hosts your status page on Crisp systems, and is able to do what Vigil does (and even more!).

+As an example of a status page running Crisp Status, check out [Enrich Status Page](https://status.enrichdata.com/en/).

 ## How to use it?

 ### Installation